Jaxa-Mokoto/Console.ToyRobot/README ToyRobot.md

 # The Idea: Toy Robot

-Note: this document only provides context on the issue at hand (intellectual property of Telstra Purple).
+Note: this document only provides context on the issue at hand.

 Create a library that can read in commands of the following form: